 Wikipedia mentioned that his bike was in a museum in Montauban.
 The tourist office there knew nothing about that and called around to ask.
 The city has five museums, two of which were possibilities.
 Neither had it nor knew anything about it.
 Montauban had been a Ville Étape two years ago.
 The man who was assisting me thought if the bike were in the city it would have been brought to attention then.
 When I cited Wikipedia as my source, he responded with a laugh, saying one can never trust Wikipedia.

-Montauban’s museums were all standard local history and art museums that I could forego, no oddities such as the Helicopter Museum in Dax, or the Rugby Museum in Bayonne, of the Bullfighting Museum in Basoms, or the Seaplane Museum in Biscarrosse the regional map promoted.
-France truly is a country of museums, even turning a chapel into one of the many bicycle museums around the country.
+Montauban’s museums were all standard local history and art museums that I could forego, no oddities such as the Helicopter Museum in Dax, or the Rugby Museum in Bayonne, or the Bullfighting Museum in Basoms, or the Seaplane Museum in Biscarrosse all advertised on the regional map.
+France truly is a country of museums, even turning a chapel into a veritable bicycle museum, one of many around the country.